cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+A

 ****

-## What does “closed-over” mean in the context of closures?
-(Choose the correct answer).
+## 14. What does “closed-over” mean in the context of closures?
+(Choose the correct answer). :no_entry:

 ### When an inner function makes reference to a variable in the outer function’s lexical scope, the inner function is said to have “closed over” that variable.